ESP32-S3 Reasoning¶

 - Module is placed at a board edge with the antenna pointing outward; the 5 mm copper-keep-out band on all sides of the antenna pattern is honored on the V9 layout.

 - WiFi performance through the wooden enclosure is excellent — wood is nearly transparent to 2.4 GHz, unlike a metal box.
-This was an explicit selection criterion (see Enclosure Design Summary).
+This was an explicit selection criterion.

 See Also¶